Kidalv85/python-challenge-1/README.md

-# python-challenge-1

-**Design an interactive ordering system from a food truck menu**
+# Design an interactive ordering system from a food truck menu

 **Order System**
 ***1*** Create an empty list.
 This list will later store a customer's order in dictionary format, as follows: